Siege of Breslau: Siege

+Involvement of the NKFD

 Local German communists called for an end to the resistance of the city in flyers.
-In a pamphlet titled the "Freiheits-Kämpfer" (English: Freedom fighters) it called for an end to the fighting and told the local population "not to be afraid of the Red Army who came as liberators".
-Seventeen of the members of the resistance group were executed on Gauleiter Hanke's orders.
+In a pamphlet titled the "Freiheits-Kämpfer" (freedom fighters) it called for an end to the fighting and told the local population "not to be afraid of the Red Army who came as liberators".
+Seventeen members of the resistance group were executed on Gauleiter Hanke's orders.

+In May 1945, a small Combat Group (Kampfgruppe) of the National Committee for a Free Germany (NKFD), an organization formed mostly of the German POWs in the USSR, took part in combat on the side of the Red Army.
+It was one of the small units sent for reconnaissance and infiltration of German troops and subsequent disarmament and capture of the latter, or for auxiliary combat operations.
+Throughout 1944, NKFD created commandos, and as 1945 began, it was allowed for the NKFD to form companies; members of the Combat Groups carried German weapons and were dressed in Wehrmacht uniforms.
+The group sent to Breslau consisted of approximately 80 people; upon arrival, they pretended to be scattered Wehrmacht soldiers.
+The group successfully overpowered the guard posts, liquidated the SS commanders and persuaded the other German troops to surrender.
+Heavy combat took place which resulted in casualties on both sides, and the operation of the NKFD failed in its main objectives.
+Lieutenant Horst Vieth was killed on 5 May while leading the Kampfgruppe in this combat.

 Surrender

 Hanke flew out to Prague on 5 May in a small Fieseler Storch plane kept in reserve for General Niehoff.
 On 6 May, after 82 days of siege and shortly before the unconditional surrender of Germany in World War II, General Niehoff surrendered Festung Breslau to the Soviets.
 During the siege, German forces lost 6,000 dead and 23,000 wounded defending Breslau, while Soviet losses were possibly as high as 60,000.
 Civilian deaths amounted to as many as 80,000.
 Breslau was the last major city in Germany to surrender, capitulating only two days before the end of the war in Europe.
 Gauleiter Hanke had fled to Prague by the time of the city's surrender.

 Hanke attached himself to the 18th SS-Freiwilligen-Panzer-Grenadier-Division "Horst Wessel" in the uniform of an SS private, to conceal his identity in the event of capture.
 The group surrendered to Czech partisans on 6 May and were marching when a train passed their route.
 Hanke and several other POWs ran to the train and clung on to it.
 The Czechs opened fire, with Hanke falling first while two other POWs slumped on the track.
 They were then beaten to death with rifle butts.